XiaSu0919/diam-webdemo/README.md

 ### Support

-For technical issues or questions about the DIAM platform, please check the project documentation or create an issue in the repository.
+For technical issues or questions about the FlyMeThrough platform, please check the project documentation or create an issue in the repository.

 ---

-*Built with React and Babylon.js for advanced 3D indoor space visualization and management.*
+*Built with React and Babylon.js for immersive 3D indoor space exploration and navigation.*